Agricultural Training for Refugees

-CRESS aims to increase food security for the South Sudanese refugee families by delivering training to improve nutrition and provide income generation from growing vegetables using sustainable organic techniques.
+CRESS aims to increase food security for the refugee and host families by delivering training to improve nutrition and provide income generation from growing vegetables using sustainable organic techniques.

 One of the organic methods used is the making of plant based compost.
 The picture here shows some of the members of Point E group in Imvepi refugee camp with their finished compost heap.
 Having relied previously on animal manure on their farms in South Sudan and having lost all their cattle during the civil war and fleeing to safety, this represents a real achievement for them.